x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/fix-issues-with-printers-scanners-and-lob-applications-that-send-email-using-off.md

 This can be caused by a number of issues:

-1. Make sure that you entered the correct user name and password.
+1. Make sure that you entered the correct username and password.

-2. Try logging into OWA with the printer's user name and password.
+2. Try logging into OWA with the printer's username and password.
 Send an email to make sure that the mailbox is active and has not been blocked for sending spam.

 3. Check that your device or application supports TLS version 1.0 or above.
 The best way to check is by upgrading the firmware on the device or updating the application you're sending email from to the latest version.
 Contact your device manufacturer to confirm that it supports TLS version 1.0 or above.